ml5js/ml5-library/README.md

-# HighML
+# p5ML

 **_This project is currently in development._**

-HighML(?) is a high level javascript library for machine learning.
+p5ML is a high level javascript library for machine learning.
 The main idea of this project is to further reduce the barriers between lower level machine learning and creative outputs using javascript.

-HighML provides two main functionalities:
+p5ML provides two main functionalities:
   - A wrapper around [deeplearn.js](https://github.com/PAIR-code/deeplearnjs) providing a simplier interface, that makes it easier to work with GPU accelerated machine learning in javascript.
   - Custom ML methods.